The Hand That Rocks the Cradle (2025 film): Plot

-Pregnant attorney Caitlyn Morales is assigned to represent Polly Murphy, a young woman facing eviction and homelessness.
+In Los Angeles, pregnant attorney Caitlyn Morales is assigned to represent Polly Murphy, a young woman facing eviction and homelessness.
 Shortly after their first meeting, Caitlyn gives birth to her second daughter, Josie, while struggling to balance motherhood, career, and her volatile older child, Emma.
 When the women meet again, Polly asks for employment as the family's nanny.
 Polly quickly becomes indispensable, charming both Emma and Caitlyn's husband, Miguel, with her warmth and attentiveness.
 However, beneath her composure lies malice.
 She secretly poisons Caitlyn and the children by spiking a seafood stew, ensuring their illness appears coincidental.
 Grateful for her continued help, Caitlyn and Miguel invite Polly to live in their guest house, allowing her to subtly overstep household boundaries.

 Polly discovers that Caitlyn takes medication for an unspecified mental condition.
 Replacing the pills with carved methamphetamine tablets, she gradually destabilizes Caitlyn's mental state.
 Paranoia, irritability, and jealousy over Polly's growing influence on Emma begin to consume her.
 When Emma accidentally ignites fireworks that Polly had provided, Caitlyn lashes out and fires her, ignoring Miguel's pleas for leniency.
-Wracked with guilt and fearful of alienating Emma, Caitlyn tracks Polly to a dilapidated motel and rehires her.
+Wracked with guilt and fearful of alienating Emma, Caitlyn tracks Polly to a dilapidated motel, apologizes and rehires her.
 Meanwhile, she enlists her neighbor, Stewart, to investigate Polly's past.
 Caitlyn also contacts a supposed former employer listed as a reference, learning the woman had met Polly at an Alcoholics Anonymous meeting and had been deceived by her fabricated story of abuse.